Document type definition

+As of 2009, newer XML namespace-aware schema languages (such as W3C XML Schema and ISO RELAX NG) have largely superseded DTDs as a better way to validate XML structure.

 Associating DTDs with documents

 A DTD is associated with an XML or SGML document by means of a document type declaration (DOCTYPE).
 The DOCTYPE appears in the syntactic fragment doctypedecl near the start of an XML document.
 The declaration establishes that the document is an instance of the type defined by the referenced DTD.

 DOCTYPEs make two sorts of declarations: